 Seek Medical Treatment

 Once you have the list of approved medical providers seek full medical evaluation as soon as possible.
 This is the only way to determine and prove the true extent of your injuries.
 This will be critical in strengthening your workers’ compensation claim.
 Be sure to clearly explain to your medical care provider how the accident leading to your injury happened and how it is related to your work.

 After you notify your employer of the injury, the employer should report your claim to their insurance company within 7 days.
 However, if this doesn’t happen, you should contact the insurance company yourself.
 The insurance company will either approve or deny the payment of your workers’ compensation benefits.

 Should the insurance company chose to deny your claim or if you aren’t satisfied with the amount of compensation offered, you can file a workers’ compensation claim, also known as a Petition for Benefits with the Division for Workers Compensation but within two years of the injury or one year from your last medical payment or loss of wages.

-Get Professional Legal Assistance Today with Your Workers Compensation Claim Process!
+Get Professional Legal Assistance Today with Your Workers’ Comp Claims Process!